adobe/asset-compute-example-workers/README.md

 ## [worker-pdf-services](ga-aio-projects/worker-pdf-services)

-Worker for calling PDF Services API
+Worker for calling Adobe PDF Services API

 ## [worker-cc-photoshop](ga-aio-projects/worker-cc-photoshop)
 The CC Photoshop Api Worker wraps the Photoshop APIs to be used by AEM.
 It is built on top of [aio-lib-photoshop](https://github.com/adobe/aio-lib-photoshop-api).